ankraft/ACME-oneM2M-CSE/docs/ACMEScript-metatags.md

 Meta tags are special commands in a script that are not executed during the runtime of a script, but describe certain capabilities of the script or give, for example, the script a name or provide instructions when a script should be executed.

 Meta tags are keyword that start with an at-sign "@".
 They can appear anywhere in a script file on a single line, but it is recommend to collect them either at the start or the end of a script.

+> **Important**
-Meta tags are case sensitive.
+> Meta tag names are case sensitive.

 <a name="top"></a>